Online Dog Trainer vs. In-Person Dog Trainer

 I was unfortunate enough to get a dog that was on the “impossible to train” spectrum…

 I used to have a super troublesome bundle of fur named Sammie.
-She was like a mini Godzilla, “no joke” she would literally get into everything!
+She was like a mini Godzilla, “no joke,” she would get into everything!

 That doesn’t mean I love her any less because I love her dearly.
-I just didn’t love all the misbehavior.
+I just didn’t like all the misbehavior.